Returning the shopper to you

 }

-If a payment is cancelled by the payer when they get to the bank, we will redirect them back to the cancellation URL you defined when registering your application.
+If a payment is cancelled by the shopper when they get to the bank, we will redirect them back to the cancellation URL you defined when registering your application.

 The volt